lidzial/Ds2025/Exercise10.md

     Skew:                           1.566   Prob(JB):                         0.00
     Kurtosis:                      12.617   Cond.
 No.                         38.5
     ==============================================================================

     Notes:
     [1] Standard Errors assume that the covariance matrix of the errors is correctly specified.

 Discuss the results...
+The cross-validated performance shows an MSE of 32.73 and RMSE of 5.72.
+This means, on average, the model's price predictions are about 5.72 units off the actual value on unseen data.
+This indicates its predictive accuracy and generalization ability.

 ```python
 mse_result1 = model1.mse_resid